dkmiller/SqlHelper/README.md

 [![Build Status](https://travis-ci.org/dkmiller/SqlHelper.svg?branch=master)](https://travis-ci.org/dkmiller/SqlHelper)

+This package is published as: [SqlWrapperLite](https://www.nuget.org/packages/SqlWrapperLite/).

 Lightweight wrapper around one-off SQL queries.
-This is _not_ heavily optimized, and should not be used for production scenarios which are grabbing massive amounts of dataor making hundreds of queries.
+This is _not_ heavily optimized, and should not be used for production scenarios which are grabbing massive amounts of data, or making hundreds of queries.

-On the other hand, if you just want to make a simple query and grab a few strings, you can just write code like the following.
+On the other hand, if you just want to make a simple query and grab a few strings, it's easy to write code like the following.

 ```csharp
 using SqlWrapperLite;